-Best Touch Bar apps for MacBook Pro
+Touch Bar on MacBook Pro can be very useful with the right apps, like these

 Your favorites?

-It's quite apparent that the Touch Bar will benefit artists the most.
+It's quite apparent that the Touch Bar benefits artists the most.
 What's your favorite third-party app with Touch Bar support?

 Let us know in the comments below!